alpaca-lang/alpaca/README.md

   where the function applied is not in a variable.

 # Current TODO

+## Basic Items
-An unordered list of what it will take to get to something usable, even before worrying about tooling around dependency management, etc (doesn't include type checker):
+An unordered list of what it will take to get to something usable, even before worrying about tooling around dependency management, etc:

 - binaries
-- booleans
+- booleans and if-then-else
 - strings
 - inter-module calls
 - basic erlang FFI
-- base number type for arithmetic
-- remaining arithmetic operations (*, /, %)
 - structs
 - pattern matching guards
 - maps
-- data types (tagged unions)
+- data types (tagged unions)/ADTs

+## Receive
+Looks like basic clauses as in matches but also requires an optional timeout and associated action.

+## Type Checker
+Currently working for basic polymorphism and integers.
+Only tested at the per-function level.
+Next key things:

+- check lists
+- check tuples
+- check full modules
+- check inter-module calls

+Longer term:

+- work with the eventual Erlang FFI
+- check receives